 - Energy Efficiency: El Capitan achieves 58.89 gigaflops per watt, making it one of the most efficient supercomputers.

-NUDT's MT-3000 processor features a multi-zone structure of 16 general-purpose CPU cores with 96 control cores and 1,536 accelerator cores.
-Tianhe-3 has a peak performance of 2.05 exaflops and a sustained performance of 1.57 exaflops
+CPU cores, 96 control cores, and 1,536 accelerator cores.
+With a peak performance of 2.05 exaflops and a sustained performance of 1.57 exaflops on the High Performance LINPACK benchmark, Tianhe-3 ranks among the most

 - Supercomputers are very powerful computers that perform complex calculations and data processing at speeds that are orders of magnitude faster than typical personal computers.